endoflife-date/endoflife.date/HACKING.md

 ## Automation

 The endoflife.date project runs a bit of automation on top of GitHub Actions to automate mundane tasks.
 This is primarily updating the latest version of each product, wherever possible.
 This is documented in the [wiki](https://github.com/endoflife-date/endoflife.date/wiki/Automation).

+## Bulk Updates

+To faciliate bulk updates to the products, a script `_auto/bulk-update.py` is available.
+You only need to write in the `update` function to make changes to all files together.